The Science of Small Wins: Building Habits That Stick

 Charles Duhigg, author of The Power of Habit, explains that habits function in a simple neurological loop:

-3. Reward: The benefit you get (e.g., a momentary distraction or dopamine hit).
+- Reward: The benefit you get (e.g., a momentary distraction or sense of relief).

-To build better habits, you can’t just “stop” the bad ones.
-You have to hack the loop.
-By focusing on small wins, you can rewrite these routines without triggering the brain’s resistance to change (“fight or flight”).
+To build better habits, you usually can’t just “stop” the bad ones.
+You have to change the loop.
+By focusing on small wins, you make the new routine small enough that it does not feel overwhelming.

 Why Small Wins Work: The Neurochemistry